Hawaii's Kealakekua Bay

 Dolphin Bay House & Cottage are located about 300 feet from the shores of Kealakekua Bay.
 A world-famous Marine Life Conservation District, Hawaii State Park and National Historic Site.
 The bay is known as one of the best snorkeling and diving locations on all of the islands and throughout the world.

 Kealakekua Bay is also the location where Captain James Cook first encountered the indigenous people of Hawaii and was later killed.
-There is a historical monument and information near the site.
+There is a historical monument with information located on the north side of the bay.

-Kealakekua Bay is a truly magical and peaceful place to relax and recharge, become one with nature, watch a gorgeous sunset and kayak, swim, snorkel or dive many diverse species of marine life including sea turtles and tropical fishes.
+Kealakekua Bay is a truly magical and peaceful place to relax, recharge and soak up nature.
+Kayak, swim, snorkel or dive with a diversity of marine life including sea turtles and tropical fishes.
+End each day watching a gorgeous sunset unfold before you.
+Be on the look out for plenty of rainbows too!

 Marine Life Conservation District